 We aim to be transparent with you about how we collect your data, and we will not do anything you wouldn’t reasonably expect from us.

-Please read this policy carefully to understand how we will collect, use and store your data.
+Please read this notice carefully to understand how we will collect, use and store your data.

 Who we are:

-Global Connection’s is a Christian Missions charity, for the purposes of this policy, ‘us’ and ‘we’ or ‘GC’ refers to Global Connections.
-We are registered in England & Wales as the Evangelical Mission Association Charity no.1081966.
-Company no.3886596
+Global Connections is a Christian Missions charity, for the purposes of this notice, ‘us’ and ‘we’ or ‘GC’ refers to Global Connections, and includes Mission Action Partnership (MAP).
+We are registered in England and Wales as the Evangelical Mission Association Charity no.1081966.
+Company no.3886596.

 What information may we collect about you?